Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Desember 2024 10.28.46 UTC
+- WIB: Rabu, 25 Desember 2024 11.29.17 UTC
-- WITA: Rabu, 25 Desember 2024 11.28.46 UTC
+- WITA: Rabu, 25 Desember 2024 12.29.17 UTC
-- WIT: Rabu, 25 Desember 2024 12.28.46 UTC
+- WIT: Rabu, 25 Desember 2024 13.29.17 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: technology
+Kategori: success